Claire

 CIBO Technologies

-Ongoing contributions to the Computer Vision team at regenerative agriculture startup CIBO Technologies.
-Projects have included scaling nationwide road data acquisition and rasterization for integration in a cropland prediction workflow, and developing a generative model to synthesize missing Sentinel vegetation index images.
+Generalist data science contributions to the Computer Vision team at venture-backed regenerative agriculture startup CIBO Technologies.
+Projects included scaling nationwide road data acquisition and rasterization for integration in a cropland prediction workflow, training a multi-billion-parameter crop detection model using augmented geospatial data, and scoping a research project to build a generative model to synthesize missing Sentinel vegetation index images.

-images: screen captures of the USDA’s Crop Data Layer, which is agricultural land use raster data for the entire United States. this data is used as training labels for deep learning to predict crop type.
+images: screen captures of the USDA’s Crop Data Layer, agricultural land use raster data for the entire United States.
+This data is used as training labels for deep learning to predict crop type.

 Skills: